webinos/webinos-api-mediaContent/README.md

 ###getContents(listener, errorCB, params)

-Getcontents method retrieves (such as images, videos, or music) that are available on the device
+getContents method retrieves the file content for the item as referenced by params

 ###getLink(params, successCallback, errorCallback)

-getlink method retrieves the link of the mediaitem that are available on the device
+getlink method retrieves a HTTP URL for the referenced item

 ## Links ##